XO, Kitty: Surprisingly very gay!

 XO, Kitty the 411

-First off all, we think it’s important to mention that, despite being a spin-off series, XO, Kitty is a stand-alone show.
+First of all, we think it’s important to mention that, despite being a spin-off series, XO, Kitty is a stand-alone show.
 It’s not necessary to have prior knowledge of the universe in which it takes place to understand and enjoy it.
 Obviously, having watched the To All The Boys trilogy helps to give some background to the main protagonist of the show, but it’s not essential to be able to follow the story.

 XO, Kitty focuses on the character of Kitty Song Covey (Anna Cathcart), the little sister of the protagonist of the aforementioned trilogy.
 Created also by Jenny Han, this spin-off series takes viewers on a roller coaster of emotions as Kitty navigates love, friendship, and self-discovery away from home.
 In Seoul, South Korea, to be precise.